Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/TroubleshootingProblems.md

 * Browser: `Error 404 The requested resource () is not available.`
 * netCDF-Java client: `Error 404 Not Found`

-### `DatasetScan` points to an empty directory, or filters out all files in the directory.
+### `DatasetScan` Points To An Empty Directory, Or Filters Out All Files In The Directory.

 No warning - you simply wont see any datasets in that `DatasetScan`.

-### Aggregation scan points to an empty directory
+### Aggregation Scan Points To An Empty Directory

 No warning, but when you try to access the dataset, client gets: